COPIM/expub_compendium/README.md

 To take down the environment, run:

-`docker-compose down`
+`docker compose down`

 ### populating the database

 To intially create the database and a database user:

-`docker-compose exec -it db mariadb -u root -p`
+`docker compose exec -it db mariadb -u root -p`

 Enter your root password as defined in .env.dev.